Blogging on the side can be an extremely frustrating business – it feels like you never have enough time to work on your site.

 Don’t have time to read this now?
 Pin it for later! >>

 This post contains affiliate links for products that I use and recommend.
 This means that if you click through my link and make a purchase, I will receive a small commission, at no extra cost to you.
 Thanks for your support in this way.

 5 TIME MANAGEMENT TIPS FOR SIDE HUSTLE BLOGGERS (HOW TO GET MORE DONE!)

 For side hustle bloggers, our biggest enemy is ‘shiny object syndrome‘.
 It’s so easy to get caught up in trying to do ALL OF THE THINGS and end up doing nothing well.

 When you’re just starting out it’s hard to know what to focus on.

-One blogger is getting amazing results from Pinterest, another is all about Facebook and yet another warns that you have to get a million backlinks in your first month of blogging if you’re going to succeed.
+One blogger is getting amazing results from Pinterest, another is all about Facebook and yet another warns that you have to get a million backlinks if you’re going to succeed.

 It’s taken me 3 blogs to truly understand that I make far more progress when I focus on one or two main objectives at a time.

 Here’s how I’ve approached this for Blog On The Side:

 I’ve decided to focus on 4 main content ‘pillars’ for the blog.